 Although you will have studied this subject at GCSE at school, it comes as a surprise to many to find just how different the A Level is from GCSE.
 The course is all about analysing and understanding the written and spoken language of others and ourselves.
 It focuses on the power of words and the versatility of the speakers and writers who use them for different effects.
 You will develop your knowledge and increase your understanding of a language used the world over, as well as increasing your own skills as a writer.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, of which two must be B grades (grade 6).
-Additionally, you will need GCSE English Language at B (grade 6) or above.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for English Language, you will need GCSE English Language at grade B (grade 6) or above.

 English Language is a single qualification that can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.